vitercik/ml4do/_modules/week-02.md

 ---
-title: Pointer networks for the travelling salesman problem (TSP)
+title: Pointer networks for the traveling salesman problem (TSP)
 ---

 Apr 3